DLR-SC/django-prov/docs/django_prov_configuration/activities.rst

 The W3C defines activities as follows: *An activity is something that occurs over a period of time and acts upon or with entities; it may include consuming, processing, transforming, modifying, relocating, using, or generating entities.*

 In opposition to entities and agents, you do not define activities in your configuration.
 You need to manually specify an activity for each function or method whose execution should be recorded.
-In addition, recording the execution of Djangos View classes is done differently, too.
+In addition, recording the execution of Djangos class-based views is done differently, too.

 Getting the instance of the ProvenanceGenerator
 -----------------------------------------------